habi/EAWAG-manuscript/content/submission/plos_revision1/answer_to_reviewers.md

 Abbreviations in the legends have been written-out (except SI units).
 Additionally we added a bit of background information on the specimen to the legend of Fig. 1.

 > In the discussion section, the authors mentioned acquiring high-resolution tomographic datasets of a large collection of cichlids.
-However, the statement that "the acquired datasets were imaged over a wide-spanning range of voxel size (3.5–50 μm)" is incorrect.
-The voxel size is specimen-specific, depending on the size of the fish and the chosen parameters.
-Please clarify this point to accurately represent the imaging process.
-The finest resolution was obtained only for small fishes, so specific structures of a fish will have the same image resolution throughout the entire specimen.
+> However, the statement that "the acquired datasets were imaged over a wide-spanning range of voxel size (3.5–50 μm)" is incorrect.
+> The voxel size is specimen-specific, depending on the size of the fish and the chosen parameters.
+> Please clarify this point to accurately represent the imaging process.
+> The finest resolution was obtained only for small fishes, so specific structures of a fish will have the same image resolution throughout the entire specimen.

+The statement over the 'wide-spanning range of voxel sizes' is *not* incorrect, at most---if applied to *one* speciment---imprecise.
+The range of voxel sizes is true for the whole study, while---as also correctly noted by the reviewer---the voxel size is specimen-specific.
+We clarified this paragraph by adding a more precise explanation.

 > It would be beneficial to include references in the discussion section to support the arguments and provide a broader context for the findings.